 Humidity.
 Not a word I’d associate with Calgary, a city where jumbo-sized bottles of hand and body lotion and humidifiers in every room of the house are not mere luxury items.
 The air is normally very dry here – Wikipedia claims that we have an average relative humidity of 55% in winter and 45% in summer.
 Once the cold, blistering winds and snow arrives, you begin to feel really parched.
 It makes you wish for a tropical vacation (okay, so EVERYTHING makes me wish for a tropical vacation…sigh).

 Over the past few days, however, we’ve been completely immersed in a foggy gloom, and the humidity levels have risen dramatically.
-The temperature has been sitting below zero, however, so the water droplets from the low clouds have frozen and accumulated on the windward sides of trees, power lines, fences, etc. in a weather phenomenon called rime.
+The temperature has been sitting below zero, however, so the water droplets from the low clouds have frozen and accumulated on the windward sides of trees, power lines, fences, etc. as hoarfrost.

-Is rime or hoarfrost a common cold weather occurrence where you live?
+Is hoarfrost a common cold weather occurrence where you live?